intervexual/drawpride/README.md

 * X-crosses (like in the Crossdresser flag)
 * Squares (like in the Dyadic and Endosex flags)
 * Half-squares (cut along diagonal, useful for endosex/dyadic flags)
+* The rectangular shape used for the Caed- flags (e.g. Caedsexual, Caedromantic)
 * Rhombi (squares rotated 45 degrees, used in an Altersex flag)
 * Diamonds (rhombi that are squished horizontally)
 * Hearts (like in the Biromantic flag)